geeogi/async-python-lambda-template/README.md

 Async Python code can speed up the execution time of a script by performing I/O concurrently.
 While a synchronous Python script will perform network requests one by one, an asynchronous Python script is able to handle multiple network requests at a time which can have a significant benefit when many requests are made – e.g. a data scraping/aggregating service.

-A similar effect can be achieved with synchronous Python using multithreading but the concurrent pattern with asyncio is often easier to understand and reason about, thanks to the explicit async/await syntax.
+A similar effect can be achieved using multithreading but the concurrent pattern with asyncio is often easier to understand and reason about, especially with the explicit async/await syntax.

 If your script doesn't perform significant I/O then there likely won't be any benefit from using asynchronous code.